Our Clients Our Clients OverviewOverview Feedback FormCase Studies Client TestimonialsClient Testimonials Contact UsContact Us

 Strategic Business Plans Can Be Successful

-Marshall Gas Controls, located in San Marcos, Texas is the leading producer of gas regulators for the outdoor cooking and RV markets.
-They hold a large share of that market.
+Marshall Gas Controls, in San Marcos, Texas is the leading producer of gas regulators for the outdoor cooking and RV markets.
 The business is extremely seasonal with almost all of the business distributed through the first 3 quarters of each year.

-MGC is family owned – third generation Don Leggitt, Jr. is President of MGC.
-MGC’s management team has long tenure and is very experienced.
+The company is family owned – third generation Don Leggitt, Jr. is President; the management team has long tenure and is very experienced.

-Marshall Gas Controls is similar in many ways to the entrepreneurial organization that has built their business by focusing on customer service.
-Prior to TCA’s involvement, MGC did not have a strategic plan – the Executive Team managed the company using an annual plan and budget.
+MCG is similar in many ways to the entrepreneurial organization that has built their business by focusing on customer service.
+Prior to TCA’s involvement, MGC did not have a strategic plan – the executive team managed the company using an annual plan and budget.
 MGC had never needed a strategic plan, and from all appearances could continue to be successful in existing markets without one.
 However, the management team recognized that market share increases in current markets were unlikely.
 Continued growth would have to come through diversification.
 For that, MGC needed a Strategic Business Plan.

 Preferring the word “Master” to “Strategic”, Marshall Gas Control’s Master Business Plan is an incredible document.
 It took several weeks to work through all the elements.
-All department managers have this document on their desk and refer to it on a frequent basis.
+All department managers have this document on their desk and refer to it frequently.
 Tim Nicholson, Operations Vice President, keeps his copy in a 3-ring binder in order to make changes and access easier.
 He uses this document every week.
-It is a ‘living’ document and changes as business changes.
+It is a living document and changes as business changes.

 Market/Economic Factors, SWOT, Objectives

-The Executive Team met for two concentrated off-site days to develop the market data, Strength-Weakness-Opportunities-Threats (SWOT) Analysis, Mission/Values Statement, Financial Objectives, Key Strategies, and Supporting Objectives.
+The Executive Team met for 2 concentrated off-site days to develop the market data, Strength-Weakness-Opportunities-Threats (SWOT) analysis, mission/values statement, financial objectives, key strategies, and supporting objectives.
 Members of the management team generated most of the supporting data.

 The team also prepared an easy to read, simplified summary of the company’s financial objectives.
-The summary showed sales, growth, and other key fiscal data for a five-year period.
-This process ensured that all members of the Executive Team had the information fresh in their minds while considering strategies for the future.
+The summary showed sales, growth, and other key fiscal data for a 5 year period.
+This process ensured all members of the executive team had the information fresh in their minds while considering strategies for the future.

-The next step is key.
-The Marshall Gas Controls’ management team looked at this information as a whole and asked themselves, “What must our strategies be in order to accomplish the Opportunities or negate the Threats?”
-From this analysis, several overall Key Strategies emerged:
+The next step is crucial.
+The MGC's management team looked at this information as a whole and asked themselves, “What must our strategies be in order to accomplish the opportunities or negate the threats?”
+From this analysis, several overall key strategies emerged:

 • • Defend market share in primary market segments